The Complete Guide to Book Cover Design for Authors

 Below are some critical cover design tips recommended by experts for anyone considering designing their own book cover:

-- Rules – Rules are meant to be broken, but not in all cases.
-Please pay attention to the cover design process we set out above.
+Rules are meant to be broken, but not in all cases.
+Please pay attention to the cover design process outlined above.
 Don’t skip steps.
 Don’t send mixed messages with your cover.

-- Think About the Future – If you’re planning on releasing a book series, remember that when you are designing the first cover.
+If you’re planning on releasing a book series, remember that when you design the cover for book one.
 You need to be able to carry through elements from each cover as you progress through your book series.

-Working with a Professional Cover Design Artist, Tips, and FAQs
+Working with a Professional Cover Designer, Tips, and FAQs

 If you are considering hiring a professional cover designer or creating your own book cover, we’ll go through some of the pros and cons of working with a cover designer and some tips to make the process a little smoother.

-Just because you’re a self-published author, it doesn’t mean that you need to cut corners when it comes to the design of your cover, and it shouldn’t prevent you from having a beautiful book cover that looks cool and sells more books.
+Just because you’re a self-published author, it doesn’t mean that you need to cut corners when it comes to the design of your cover.
+It shouldn’t prevent you from having a beautiful book cover that looks attractive and sells more books.

 Pros of Creating Your Own Book Cover